Elsie Landon Buck

 A charter member of IAMA, Buck served as its president for seventeen years.
 She worked tirelessly on behalf of the association, informing church leaders about its work, promoting it at gatherings of musicians and non-musicians alike, and maintaining contact with the board.
 She and her husband were very generous donors, providing funding for the operation of IAMA when normal sources of income were not adequate.

 Buck's concern about all things musical as they relate to the church was evident in the over forty President's Messages she penned in IAMA's magazine, Notes, and in the articles she contributed.
-She worked closely with its editor, Dan Shultz, making countless encouraging and informative calls as he prepared Notes and met with the board when she was unable to attend the IAMA board Annual Meetings.
-In those many calls he got to know her as a thoughtful and informed person as they talked not only about music but theology, world events, and politics, as well.
+She worked closely with me in my role as editor, making countless encouraging and informative calls as I prepared Notes and met with the board when she was unable to attend the IAMA board Annual Meetings.
+In those many calls I got to know her as a thoughtful and informed person as we talked not only about music but theology, world events, and politics, as well.

 A solo performer in a variety of settings over many years, she worked with Blythe Owen, noted Adventist pianist and composer, in presenting numerous duo-piano recitals in the 1970s and 1980s.
 They produced a recording during those years, a second for Buck who had earlier made a solo record.

 The Bucks traveled extensively around the world.
-The parents of three children, Evonne P., Edwin L., and Elizabeth, and grandparents to five grandchildren, they celebrated their 65th wedding anniversary in 2008.
-They were residing in Niles, Michigan, at the time of her death at age 89.
+Their three children and five grandchildren were present when they celebrated their 65th wedding anniversary in 2008.
+The Bucks were residing in Niles, Michigan, at the time of her death on August 21, 2012, at age 89.

-Sources: Numerous conversations, 1992-2009; Ronald Knott, "Tribute to a Trustee," Andrews University Focus, Winter 1987/1988; "Edwin and Elsie Buck celebrate their 65th wedding anniversary with family and friends," The Journal Era, Berrien Springs, MI, 2 July 2008, 16; 65th Anniversary celebration program; Tribute by Dan Shultz at her memorial service, 9 September 2012; email from Loreen Davis Townsend, December 1, 2016.
+Sources: Numerous conversations, 1992-2009; Ronald Knott, "Tribute to a Trustee," Andrews University Focus, Winter 1987/1988; "Edwin and Elsie Buck celebrate their 65th wedding anniversary with family and friends," The Journal Era, Berrien Springs, MI, 2 July 2008, 16; 65th Anniversary celebration program; Tribute by Dan Shultz at her memorial service, 9 September 2012; email from Loreen Davis Townsend, December 1, 2016; Buck and Wommack Family trees, Elsie Landon Buck Lifestory, Ancestry.com; Obituary, AU, Focus Summer 2012; Interviews with Ted Mack, November 2010 and March 2011; personal knowledge